Romania and the euro: Public opinion

+The following are polls on the question of whether Romania should abolish the leu and adopt the euro.

 A Flash Eurobarometer from 2019 showed that a majority of Romanian respondents support introducing the Euro on the national market.
 With a decrease of 8 percentage points, 61% of Romanians are in favour of Euro adoption.

 When referring to the positive impact of the changeover from the national currency to the Euro, 52% of the Romanian respondents think that the common currency had a positive impact on the Eurozone Member States that already use it.

 An April 2022 Eurobarometer poll showed strong support for the Euro in Romania.
 According to the poll, 65 percent responded yes to the question "Do you think the introduction of the euro would have positive or negative consequences for Romania?
 (33 percent responded no).
 In the same poll, 77 percent responded yes to the question "Generally speaking, are you personally more in favour or against the idea of introducing the euro in Romania?
 (22 percent responded no).